Pretend

 Zoom |

-Click to zoom in while pressing Z (or ⌥ Z to zoom out).
-The center of the zoom is where you first click.
-Or use the zoom slider in the timeline's top bar to horizontally resize the timeline.
-You can also click the Zoom In and Zoom Out icons on either side of the slider. |
+Zoom in while pressing Z (or ⌥ Z to zoom out).
+The center of the zoom is where your cursor is.
+Or use the zoom slider in the timeline's top bar to horizontally resize the timeline using the playhead as the scaling center.
+You can also click the Zoom In and Zoom Out icons on either side of the slider.
+Or press the = or - keys to zoom in and out. |

 Pan |